Our Mission & Vision

 Brady is a father, consultant, pastor, and social entrepreneur focusing on underserved and under-resourced communities.
 He has 25 years of experience in working with multicultural, low-income, high-risk individuals and communities both internationally and in the U.S. Brady has directed both faith-based and secular nonprofit organizations working towards community and individual transformation, empowerment, and strength-based development.
 He has taught and spoken to thousands across the world about family reconciliation, poverty, social justice, cross-cultural communication, spiritual transformation, and sustainable community building.
 He is the co-founder and Executive Director of Square Mile Community Development and the Director of Urban Ministries at First Presbyterian Church of Amarillo, TX.

-Donna Dorman Madison
+Donna Dorman

-Donna Dorman Madison
+Donna Dorman

 Program Director